marcomc/splinter/README.md

   * personalise `splinter.cfg`.

 __On the new machine:__
-2. Login in the new machine as the company admin account, the first account you create in the machine, *not the new employee user account* (that will be created by this script).
+2. Login in the new machine as the company admin account, the first account you create in the machine, *not the new employee user account* (that will be created by `splinter` according to the profile settings).

 3. Add the `Terminal` application (located in `/Applications/Utilities/`) to the "Full Disk Access" policy.